flythereddflagg/flythereddflagg.github.io/python_book/docs/11-Input-and-Output.md

 got a Canned air on his/her guitar and pulled up the greatest germ either of the sloths had ever seen.
 Mark exclaimed, "Now that is a gift card!"
 The cockroaches took it home and made slides.*

+### Hone Your Skills

+- Play with the "Wacky Stories" concept and make other stories and play the game with friends and family!

 <!-- Navigation -->